nathangrigg/Latex.bbpackage/readme.md

 matrices).
 Commands which lend themselves well to keyboard shortcuts (such as `inverse`, `mathbb`, and `display math`) are included as well.
 You are responsible for setting your own keyboard shortcuts using the clippings palette.

+# Stationery

+There are a few basic Latex templates.
+BBEdit requires Stationery to have the "Stationery bit" set.
+If you don't see any Stationery, run the script "Install Latex Stationery" to set these bits.

 # License